European stock rally pauses as investors await trade details

 But with just two days left until the end of the decade, few major updates are expected about the finer details of the Phase 1 deal, giving equities little motivation to move much from current levels.

-Among individual stocks, EssilorLuxottica (ESLX.PA) fell 2%, as the company said it had discovered fraudulent activity at a plant in Thailand that was expected to have a negative impact of 190 million euros ($213 million) on the spectacles company.
+Among individual stocks, EssilorLuxottica fell 2%, as the company said it had discovered fraudulent activity at a plant in Thailand that was expected to have a negative impact of 190 million euros ($213 million) on the spectacles company.
+(Reporting by Sagarika Jaisinghani in Bengaluru)